The 5 Best Cast Iron Skillets, According to Our Tests

 What foods should not be cooked in a cast iron skillet?

-Willis recommends avoiding slow-cooking acidic items in cast iron, which can break down seasoning and start to corrode the metal during the cooking process.
-Though she's fine using a squeeze of fresh lemon to finish a dish of pork chops, she suggests an enameled cast iron skillet for something like a long-simmered tomato sauce.
+Willis recommends avoiding slow-cooking acidic foods in cast iron, as this can break down seasoning and corrode the metal during cooking.
+While she's fine using a squeeze of fresh lemon to finish a dish of pork chops, she suggests using an enameled cast iron skillet for long-simmered tomato sauce.

-If your seasoning isn't in tip-top shape, foods like eggs or pancakes will stick and make a big, cooked-on mess.
-The same goes for delicate foods like fish, especially skin-on fish.
+If your seasoning isn't in optimal condition, foods like eggs or pancakes will stick, creating a frustrating mess.
+The same applies to delicate ingredients like fish, especially skin-on types.

-Cast iron is also a porous material; it absorbs oil in the seasoning process and can also absorb flavors in the cooking process.
-Your skillet brownie will taste funky if you made garlicky roast chicken the night before.
+Cast iron is porous; it absorbs oil during seasoning and can also absorb flavors during cooking.
+For example, a skillet brownie might taste odd if used to make garlicky roast chicken the night before.

 Other Cast Iron Skillets We Tested